Given the increasing use of testosterone supplements today, many men are discussing fertility issues.

 When the body is exposed to external testosterone, the hypothalamus and pituitary gland receive signals indicating that the testicles are functioning well.

-Nonetheless, researchers believe that there is no conclusive direct evidence linking testosterone supplements and low sperm counts and that more research is needed to back up this claim.
+Nonetheless, researchers believe that there is no conclusive evidence linking testosterone supplements and low sperm counts and that more research is needed to back up this claim.

 Testosterone Supplements and Infertility